RakhithJK/roundcube-roundcubemail-wiki/Configuration:-LDAP-Address-Books.md

 1. the static config file, usually `/etc/ldap/slapd.conf`
 2. the newer dynamic config directory, usually `/etc/ldap/slapd.d/`

-Some distros like *Debian Lenny* still preconfigure the config file.
+Some Distros, like *Debian Lenny*, still preconfigure the config file.
-Others like *Ubuntu 9.10* and later are using the config directory instead: in this case you have to change this default behaviour first!
+Others like *Ubuntu 9.10* and later are using the config directory instead, in this case you have to change this default behaviour first.

 E.g. in *Ubuntu 10.10* you have to edit the file */etc/default/slapd* and change the first entry: